 Before Your Surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-The clerk will tell you what time you should arrive at the hospital for your surgery.
-They will also tell you where to go on the day of your surgery.
+If you’re scheduled for surgery on a Monday, you will be called on the Friday before.

 The Day of Your Surgery